Elements is on its way

 The annual Higher Education Research Data Collection (HERDC), measures staff and student research outputs, in order to calculate part of the research funding awarded to each institution.
-All research publications by staff and students are to be reported.

 The publications collection information is submitted to DIISR which uses the information in its performance based funding to Deakin in the Institutional Grants Scheme and the Research Training Scheme.